-This interdisciplinary degree programme will examine what it means to be ill or healthy in diverse, individualized and highly technological societies, from psychological, cultural, ethical, and political perspectives.
-Not only do religious, cultural, political, physical, and technological diversity influence how we try to recover or maintain our health, they also influence what we think 'health' is in the first place.
+This interdisciplinary degree program examines what it means to be ill or healthy in diverse, individualized and highly technological societies, from psychological, cultural, ethical, and political perspectives.
+Not only does religious, cultural, political, physical, and technological diversity influence how we try to recover or maintain our health, it also influences what we think 'health' is in the first place.

 This track within the Master's Programme in Theology and Religious Studies has two specializations: 'Spiritual Care [Geestelijke Verzorging]' and 'Ethics and Diversity'.

 The specialization in Ethics and Diversity imparts the academic knowledge and skills to examine the anthropological, sociological, and ethical dimensions of health and well-being.
 This specialization is taught in English.

-The specialization in Spiritual Care imparts the academic and practical knowledge and skills needed to examine the psychological, ethical, and spiritual dimensions of health and well-being, enabling you to become a registered spiritual caregiver [geestelijk verzorger].
+The specialization in Spiritual Care imparts the academic and practical knowledge and skills needed to examine the psychological, ethical, and spiritual dimensions of health and wellbeing, enabling you to become a registered spiritual caregiver [geestelijk verzorger].
 This specialization is mainly taught in Dutch.

 The MA track in Religion, Health, and Wellbeing consists of:

-- A course unit on Research Methods (5 ECTS).
+A course unit on Research Methods (5 ECTS;

-- Three electives, depending on your specialization (15 ECTS).
+Three electives, depending on your specialization (15 ECTS);

 The introductory course outlines some of the basic theories and concepts that help us think through the intersections between religion, health, and wellbeing from psychological, anthropological, and philosophical perspectives.
 Case studies will be taken mainly from the field of Spiritual Care.